Commissions and Recordings

-Garth Newel Music Center recipient of the 2017 Chamber Music America Classical Commissioning Grant
+Garth Newel Music Center was the recipient of the 2017 Chamber Music America Classical Commissioning Grant.

 After performing David Biedenbender’s Red Vesper, a work inspired by the US National Parks, the quartet felt a kinship with the composer’s relationship with the environment.
 His understanding of how nature can help one achieve a greater understanding of music and, ultimately, of oneself, deeply resonated with the musicians.